srj2192/BitcoinGameService/README.md

 # Bitcoin Game Service

-## This Service was build using Typecript and Nodejs
+## This Service was build using Typecript and Nodejs along with Dynamo DB for data store.

 ### Steps to start the Service